 This information is courtesy of Fujitsu mini-splits – you can visit them here.

-You can also see information on various mini-splits at the Fujitsu website.
+You can also see information on various mini-splits on the Fujitsu website.